How are patent rights registered or secured?

 Publicly disclosing an invention before filing an application is likely to invalidate it.

-Businesses should ensure that inventorship and ownership of inventions are determined, with execution of assignments if required, before filing in order to avoid disputes or difficulties with formalities later.
+Businesses should ensure that inventorship and ownership of inventions are properly determined, with execution of assignments if required, before filing in order to avoid disputes or difficulties with formalities later.